Alamo, California

-Alamo (Spanish: Álamo; meaning "poplar tree") is an unincorporated community and census-designated place (CDP) in Contra Costa County, California, in the United States.
+Alamo (Spanish: Álamo; meaning "poplar tree") is an unincorporated community and census-designated place (CDP) in Contra Costa County, California, United States.
 It is a suburb located in the San Francisco Bay Area's East Bay region, approximately 28 mi east of San Francisco.
 Alamo is equidistant from the city of Walnut Creek and the incorporated town of Danville.
 As of the 2020 census, the population was 15,314.

 Police services are provided by the Contra Costa County Office of the Sheriff.
 Fire and EMS services are provided by the San Ramon Valley Fire Protection District.

 Alamo has a median household income of $385,967 (as of 2022).

-The average home price in Alamo is $2,400,000 (as of January 2024).
+The average sale price of a home in Alamo is $2,698,385 (as of May 2026).
 In August 2007, a group of citizens launched a new initiative to incorporate the community, the latest in a series of attempts that go back to the early 1960s or before; it was defeated by referendum in March 2009.
 Previous failed Alamo incorporation efforts always included parts of other nearby unincorporated areas: Alamo-Danville (1964) and Alamo-Danville-San Ramon (1976).